 An Awarding Winning International Crisis Law Firm

-Amsterdam & Partners LLP is currently providing crisis law and risk management advise to corporations and high level decision makers in Nigeria, Zambia, Guinea, South Africa, Guatemala, Brazil, Russia just to name a few.
+Amsterdam & Partners LLP is currently providing crisis law and risk management counsel to corporations and high level decision makers in Nigeria, Zambia, Guinea, South Africa, Guatemala, Brazil, Russia just to name a few.